smallrye/smallrye-graphql/docs/custom-json-serializers-deserializers.md

-# Customizing JSON-B deserializers
+# Customizing JSON-B serializers/deserializers

-If your application needs finer-grained control over JSON deserialization than you can achieve via formatting annotations like `@JsonbDateFormat`, you may plug in your own custom instances of the `Jsonb` class for each input type that your GraphQL application exposes.
+If your application needs finer-grained control over JSON serialization/deserialization than you can achieve via formatting annotations like `@JsonbDateFormat`, you may plug in your own custom instances of the `Jsonb` class for each input type that your GraphQL application exposes.